 We’re here to dissect Dark of the Moon though, not the idiocy of the series as a whole.
 Writer Ehren Kruger crafts something with a tinge of smarts, at least compared to the boneheaded Revenge of the Fallen.
 An episode of the Teletubbies offers more thought-provoking material than the second film.

-Dark of the Moon, named illogically so to avoid having to spend a few bucks on licensing rights (what, the in-movie products don’t offset?), just flounders around, inserting overbearing comic relief where it’s not needed, a brawl or two just to liven things up, and sex appeal because the public demands it.
+Dark of the Moon – named illogically as to avoid spending a few bucks on licensing rights – flounders around, inserting overbearing comic relief where it’s not needed, a brawl or two just to liven things up, and sex appeal because the public demands it.
 Rosie Huntington-Whiteley wasn’t cast for her ability to run around a devastated Chicago in heels, although she’s awfully good at it.

 Captured on film and digital (the latter part via the Red One and Sony CineAlta series), that switch might explain some mild lapses in mid-range definition, always a clear sign of the Red.
 It also delivers those staggeringly rendered cityscapes, jaw-dropping aerial views, and marvelous CG spectacle to compensate.
 Paramount’s generous 30mbps or so AVC encode retains it all, even the millions of bits of dust particles or the ripped, shredded metal in motion.
 Artifacting?
 Not here.